 Excerpt from The Tumble

 Phase three our relationship was stripped down to the brass tacks.
 We met, exchanged a cravenly hug, uttered a sketchy greeting and appeared unnatural in each other’s company.
 Despite all, our desire was crystal and abiding.
-I rented our den of inequity for the next two hours and as soon as I locked the door behind me our bodies exchanged their own interface unlocking a carnal, primal tidal wave within simultaneously encapsulating the leakage of accusations present in our minds.
-It was only after our bodies were sated that the gears in our cerebrum began to turn, unlocking our tongues.
+I rented our den of iniquity for the next two hours and as soon as I locked the door behind me our bodies exchanged their own interface unlocking a carnal, primal tidal wave simultaneously encapsulating the leakage of accusations present in our minds.
+It was only after our bodies were sated that the cerebrum gears began to turn, unlocking our tongues.

-“So you want to tell me what’s going on with you Imtiaz?”
+“So you wanna tell me what’s going on with you Imtiaz?”

 I was defensive.

 He lit us both passed me my cigarette and began after a long exhale.

 “Cat it’s not easy to tell someone you love about someone else.
 You said it wouldn’t bother you but I couldn’t fix my mouth to tell you about another girl.
 I couldn’t hurt you like that.”

 How could I be angry at the logic?
 Hadn’t I used it a thousand times?